top of page

 What Volunteer BOARD MEMBERS DO to keep Burlington Cemetery operating efficiently and with less expenses:

-The members attend board meetings; email back and forth on issues; sell spaces; handle the receipts and disbursements and preparation of financial records; handle calls and emails from persons with questions; update maps; update the long list of burials and spaces available (7193 to date); do research into historical items; create and update occasionally the Web page; pick up road debris if they are driving through the cemetery; handle burials with funeral homes and relatives of the deceased; keep a Veteran’s list for burials in the cemetery up to date; put some monuments up on Find A Grave; help plant trees; clean moss, algae and other stuff off monuments; determine road work needs and make it happen; work with surveyors to set up new lots and spaces; coordinate things with organizations wanting to participate in keeping the cemetery looking special; help people find out where their relatives are buried and how to get to the grave site; keep the two information boards (located at the main entrance and the last entrance} updated periodically; deal with City, Town and State representatives when the need requires; help in doing genealogy research into the persons buried there for persons inquiring.
+The members attend board meetings; email back and forth on issues; sell spaces; handle the receipts and disbursements and preparation of financial records; handle calls and emails from persons with questions; update maps; update the long list of burials and spaces available (7193 to date); do research into historical items; create and update occasionally the Web page; pick up road debris if they are driving through the cemetery; handle burials with funeral homes and relatives of the deceased; keep a Veteran’s list for burials in the cemetery up to date; put some monument pictures up on Find A Grave; help plant trees; clean moss, algae and other stuff off monuments; determine road work needs and make it happen; work with surveyors to set up new lots and spaces; coordinate things with organizations wanting to participate in keeping the cemetery looking special; help people find out where their relatives are buried and how to get to the grave site; keep the two information boards (located at the main entrance and the last entrance} updated periodically; deal with City, Town and State representatives when the need requires; help in doing genealogy research into the persons buried there for persons inquiring.

 Probable total hours for all this mostly volunteer work cannot even begin to be estimated accurately, but listing the people involved and estimating what time they put in results in about 750 hours.
 That does not count the time organizations that help out put in with their volunteers.
 There also is no way of knowing the time put in by City and Town employees cutting grass, trimming around monuments, plowing roads, dealing with water line issues, and removing trees that they are able to remove.
 It will be nice if the Burlington Cemetery can continue to be kept looking as nice as Saint Mary’s or Saint Charles Cemeteries.
 That would say something about the City and Town of Burlington and the people that live there.